HyperService-Consortium/UIP/uiputils/README.md

 ##### attribute address

-The address where the contract deployed at.
+The address where the contract has been deployed at.

 ##### attribute web3

-The RPC-host which control the blockchain that the contract belongs to.
+The RPC-host which controls the blockchain that the contract belongs to.

 ##### property abi